aivodji/LaundryML/README.md

 **LaundryML is a regularized model enumeration algorithm that enumerates rule lists for rationalization.

+This code is based on the implementation of the Certifiably Optimal RulE ListS (CORELS) algorithm.
+For information on CORELS, please visit [its website](https://corels.eecs.harvard.edu).

 ### Python dependencies
 * pip install -r requirements.txt